Weekly Research Seminar

 A poster session, held in conjunction with our annual research day, provides an opportunity for students, postdocs and fellows to present their research.
 A prize is given to the best poster.

 Research Competition for Undergraduate, Graduate, and Postdoctoral Fellows

-Each fall the Center conducts a research competition.
-Two senior scientists judge the competition – one from a basic science department and one from a clinical department.
+Each academic year the Center conducts a research competition.
+Two senior scientists judge the competition.
+Judges include basic and clinical scientists.
 Any undergraduate, graduate or postdoctoral fellow working in the lab of a CGIBD member is eligible to participate.
-The winner is awarded a travel scholarship to attend a national meeting.
-The other participants are given a book allowance.
+The winner is awarded a $1,000 for educational/scientific supplies or to support publication costs.
+Runner-up presenters receive a $100 gift card.

 In April of each year a preparatory seminar provides an opportunity to present scientific talks that will be presented at Digestive Disease Week, the meeting attended by the largest number of center members.
 There are several goals of the seminar: 1) to provide detailed critique of the scientific content and the presentation technique of the speaker.
 2) to give the presenter an opportunity to practice answering questions similar to those that might be posed at the meeting.
 3) to provide a chance for people who were not planning to attend DDW with a chance to hear the scientific talks.